PyrusMed/Pear-Interaction-Engine/README.md

 # Pear Interaction Engine (PIE)

 ## About PIE
 PIE is a set of cross-device Unity components that make interacting with objects easy, regardless of the target platform.
-PIE currently supports mouse and keyboard, Leap Motion, Oculus Touch, and mixed reality inputs (e.g. HoloLens gestures), with more coming soon.
-Use PIE if you want to give your users an easy way to interact with virtual objects.
-Contribute to PIE if you want to make virtual (VR) and mixed reality (MR) better for everyone (i.e. developers, designers, end users, ect).
+PIE currently supports mouse and keyboard, Leap Motion, Oculus Touch, and HoloLens gestures, with more interaction support coming soon.
+Use PIE if you want an easy way to give your users intuitive interactions in VR, AR, and on the desktop.
+Contribute to PIE if you want to make interactions better for everyone developers, designers, and end users.
 We hope you find this useful!

 ![leap hover-small](https://cloud.githubusercontent.com/assets/2764891/22951407/eb0da21c-f2bd-11e6-916c-ff6219d49eb6.gif)
 ![leap grab-small](https://cloud.githubusercontent.com/assets/2764891/22951403/eb081d74-f2bd-11e6-9382-9c9d43570bb3.gif)